custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 2.6.3

-- Fix for encryption key sometimes not found

-# Changes in 2.6.2

-- Fix for not receiving data with discovery disabled

-# Changes in 2.6.1
+# Changes in 2.7.1

-- Rewriting BLE parser (part 3)
+- Rewriting BLE parser (part 4)
-  - MiScale parser rewritten
+  - ATC parser rewritten
-  - Ignore old weight measurement of MiScale after HA restart and waking of the scale (with help of @kaibob2)
-  - Ignore weight measurement when stepped of the scale (with help of @kaibob2)
-  - Fix IndexError in the BLE parser
+  - Support for ATC sensors with encryption enabled
+  - Automatically use advertisements with the highest accuracy when sending all advertisement formats with ATC firmware

 {% endif %}